Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 What does both eyes open while firing means?

 Have you ever used a reflex sight?
 With unlimited eye relief?
-The idea behind this is quite same.
-While using this, you don’t need to keep one of your eyes closed and focus with the other one, instead you could keep both of your eyes open while firing and still aim scarily accurate.
+The idea behind this is quite the same.
+While using this, you don’t need to keep one of your eyes closed and focus on the other one, instead you could keep both of your eyes open while firing and still aim scarily accurate.

 Is this optic good for hunting?